New & Used Land Rover LR2: In Depth

 GET A FREE PRICE QUOTE

-The Land Rover LR2 is the smallest SUV in the Land Rover lineup, excluding the more luxurious Range Rover Evoque.
-The LR2 is luxurious and capable, competing with the BMW X3, Mercedes-Benz GLK-Class, Audi Q5, Volvo XC60, and the Cadillac SRX.
+The Land Rover LR2 is the smallest SUV in the Land Rover range, excluding the more luxurious Range Rover Evoque.
+The LR2 is luxurious and capable, competing with the Audi Q5, Volvo XC60, Cadillac SRX, Mercedes-Benz GLK-Class, and the BMW X3.

 Part of the Land Rover "family" vehicle lineup, the LR2 joined the lineup in the 2008 model year as part of a mission to sell more mass-market SUVs with the Land Rover image--distinct from the more upscale Range Rover and Range Rover Sport.
 It arrived in showrooms with a single powertrain configuration that it shared with the Volvo S80, one of the final fruit of the Ford Motor Company's ownership of both brands.